dataq-instruments/Beta-Firmware/README.md

 # Firmware_Upgrade

+All released versions of firmware can be found in https://www.dataq.com/support/firmware/.

 There are two groups of firmware here, the lower number is the released version, the higher number is the release candidate

 ```diff